sampath-devops/Shell-Scripting/README.md

 # Shell-Scripting
-This repository consists of Schell scripting projects in different levels
+This repository consists of Shell scripting projects in different levels